 As a first generation college student, I began my college experience at a state university (SUNY at Cobleskill) and received an A.A.S. degree in Nursery Education (aka early childhood education).
 Later on I earned a B.S. degree in Child and the Community from Lesley College and an M.S. and Ph.D. in Experimental Psychology at Tufts University.

-I have been on the faculty at Bryant University since 1990, arriving shortly after completing my Ph.D. in Experimental Psychology with a specialization in Child Development from Tufts University.
-I had previously earned an M.S. degree at Tufts, a B.S. degree in Child and the Community from Lesley College and an A.A.S degree in Nursery Education from State University of New York at Cobleskill.
 My interest in children and child development began early and was modeled by my dad who was known to make funny faces and ask silly questions to any child he would happen to meet.
 Children delight and amaze me to this day.
-I’m lucky enough to be able to do some volunteer work with children at Hasbro children’s hospital and The Hole in the Wall Gang Camp.
+In recent years I have been able to volunteer at Hasbro children’s hospital and The Hole in the Wall Gang Camp (for seriously ill children).

 Ph D, Tufts University

 MS, Tufts University

 AAS, State University of New York at Cobleskill